Thesirbear/-/README.md

       Go to `installation/conda-osx-arm64-mps/README.md` for the setup.
       Come back here after following the instructions there.

-   Delete the installation directory for the installation method you don't use.
+   TODO: Delete the installation directory for the installation method you don't use.

    Naturally, results will be reproducible on machines with the same architecture and hardware acceleration using the same installation method,